alexkasko/jar-launcher/README.md

 ===================================

 Native executable launcher, starts JAR applications using relative (to launcher executable) paths to JRE and JAR file.
 Paths are compiled into launcher.
-Works on Linux, Mac OSX and Windows.
+Works on Linux, Mac OS X and Windows.

 *Note: this is not an executable wrapper, for JAR wrapping you may use [launch4j](http://launch4j.sourceforge.net/) (or others like it) instead*